Humna954Jamil/AI-Programming-with-Python/README.md

 2. Assess the accuracy of the best-performing model in correctly identifying dog breeds.

 3. Measure and compare the execution time of different classification algorithms, understanding the trade-off between accuracy and computational efficiency.
+# Project 2 - Image Classifier for Flowers

+In this project, I am building an image classifier capable of recognizing different flower species.
+This deep learning model can be integrated into applications, such as a mobile app that identifies flowers using a camera.
+The model will be trained using a dataset of 102 flower categories and later exported for use in real-world applications.

+**Project Steps:**
+1. Load and preprocess the dataset

+2. Train a deep learning classifier

+3. Use the trained model for image prediction